andradejacob36/osTicket-Prerequisites-and-Installation/README.md

 <h2>Step 9: Navigate to the osTicket web interface and log-in using the administrator credentials</h2>

-1. Before you navigate the osTicket web interface, we need to clean Up first.
+1.Before you navigate the osTicket web interface, we need to clean Up first.
      <ol type="a">
       <li> Return to "osTicket" folder on File Explorer.</li>
       <li> Right-click on "setup" and "Delete".</li>